gagansingh894/jams/README.md

 If the user wants to use their own models, simply add the models in the **artefacts** folder.

-Alternatively, if your models are stored in some blob storage, the client will be responsible for implementing the following logic:
+Alternatively, if your models are stored in some third party storage, the client will be responsible for implementing the following logic:

-- connecting to blob storage
+- connecting to storage
 - download model file to **artefacts** folder
 - invoke **Deploy** endpoint with **model_name**